 State and local agencies charge users who benefit from services.
-User charges differ from taxes in two important ways.
-First, user charges are a charge to people and businesses for benefits they receive specifically; taxes are general charges for services that benefit everyone in roughly equal shares.
-Second, user charges are to some extent voluntary and avoidable, while taxes are compulsory.
+User charges differ from taxes, in that users pay charges for benefits they receive specifically, whereas taxes are general charges for services that benefit everyone.

-Oklahoma governments received approximately $4.2 billion in user charges in 2008, an increase of 13 percent in two years.
-The average person paid $1,160 in user charges.
-Total revenue from user charges is split almost evenly between state government and local governments.
+Oklahoma governments received approximately $5.4 billion in user charges in 2016, an increase of 47 percent in ten years.
+The average person paid $1,381 in user charges.
+Total Money received by a government entity.... from user charges is split almost evenly between state government and local governments.
 The paragraphs below summarize the major revenue categories from largest to smallest in revenue.

-Higher education tuition and fees represent the largest type, at approximately $1.5 billion or 36 percent of all charges.
-According to the Census Bureau, these charges paid one-half of the cost of higher education in 2008.
-In Oklahoma, as in most states, tuition has been increasing faster than the cost of living and incomes.
+Higher education tuition and fees represent the largest charge, at approximately $2 billion or 37 percent of all charges.
+In Oklahoma, tuition has increased 52 percent since 2006, faster than the cost of living and incomes.
 Aid for students in need also has increased, however.

-Hospitals are the second largest collectors of user charges, at $1.1 billion or 26 percent of all fees collected.
-Over three-fourths of this amount is collected by local hospitals operated by cities, counties, and special districts, with state hospitals, including mental hospitals and teaching hospitals, collecting the rest.
+Hospitals are the second largest collectors of user charges, at $1.3 billion or 25 percent of all fees collected.
+Hospital charges increased 24 percent from 2006 to 2016.
+Over three-fourths of this amount is collected by publicly-owned local hospitals operated by cities, counties, and special districts., with state-owned hospitals, including mental hospitals and teaching hospitals, collecting the rest.
 The charges are paid by those treated in the hospitals or their insurers.

-Sewerage and solid waste user charges, collected mainly by local governments, generated over $400,000 or 11 percent of total charges.
+Sewerage and solid waste user charges, collected mainly by local governments, generated over $416 million or 8 percent of total charges.
 These fees are based on how much waste each user generates and are designed to pay all costs of these operations.
-Additionally, most Oklahomans pay water, electric and other fees that are left off this chart because the Census Bureau classifies these as utilities rather than user charges.
-These generated nearly $1.4 billion in 2008.
+Additionally, most Oklahomans pay water, electric, and other fees that are left off this chart because the Census Bureau classifies these as utilities rather than user charges.
+These generated over $2 billion in 2016.

-A number of transportation systems–highways, airports, parking, and ports–collected approximately $300,000, or 8percent of total fees in 2008.
+A number of transportation systems–highways, airports, parking, and ports–collected approximately $403 million or 8 percent of total fees in 2016.
 The largest of these charges is tolls and other fees paid to the Oklahoma Turnpike Authority.
 The other major transportation user charges are at airports, which charge airplane owners landing fees and collect revenue from passengers as well.
-Most of this revenue is collected by the state’s two major airports.
+Most of this revenue is collected by the state’s two major airports in Oklahoma City and Tulsa.
 They depend entirely on fees to pay ongoing costs but receive some grants for construction.
-Parking and port facilities owned by local governments also collect fees.

-Education fees raised approximately $300,000, or 7 percent of all fees, in 2008.
-These fees were at the local level, mostly at school districts.
+Education fees raised approximately $317 million, or 6 percent of all fees, in 2016.
+These fees were at the local level, mostly from school districts.
 School lunch fees were the largest single source; others include fees for using facilities and for transportation.
 Fees make up a very small part of revenue for school districts.
-The Tulsa Public Schools reported fees were about 2.5 percent of all revenue in 2008.

-Natural resource and parks and recreation fees generated approximately $90 million in 2008.
-City and county park systems collected much of this revenue, but the Oklahoma Tourism and Recreation Department collected $12 million from the 14 million users of state parks and the Oklahoma Department of Wildlife Conservation charged $27 million to users, mainly for hunting and fishing licenses.
+Natural resource and parks and recreation fees generated $147 million in 2016.
+City and county park systems collected much of this revenue, but the Oklahoma Tourism and Recreation Department collected fees from users of state parks and the Oklahoma Department of Wildlife Conservation charged fees for hunting and fishing licenses.